tiko148/SHINY_OPTION_PRICING_MODELS/README.md

 Using the Black Scholes Model, Black Scholes PDE American and Monte Carlo Simulation for Option Pricing.

-Shiny app will allow users that are interested in Options trading to determine fair Option price for European and American style options with th
+Shiny app will allow users that are interested in options trading to determine fair option price for European and American style options.